quantbrothers/docs/FixApiDocumentation/source/index.html.md

-executed_amount|decimal|How much of the order has been executed so far in its history remaining_amount|decimal|How much is still remaining to be submitted price|double|The price the order was issued timestamp_submitted|time|Time when order was submitted on exchange timestamp_last_modified|time|Order last modification time
+executed_amount|decimal|How much of the order has been executed so far in its history remaining_amount|decimal|How much is still remaining to be submitted price|double|The price the order was issued timestamp_submitted|long|Time when order was submitted on exchange timestamp_last_modified|long|Order last modification time

 ## Active Orders